Skip to main content

 ARRIVAL AND DEPARTURE INFORMATION

-This tour starts at 6:00PM on Thursday, June 20, 2024 in London.
-Your flight should arrive no later than 3:00PM on Thursday, June 20, 2024 and we will provide private airport transfers according to your flight time.
-That means that you'll probably depart North America on Wednesday, June 19, 2024.
+This tour starts at 6:00PM on Wednesday, June 18, 2025 in London.
+Your flight should arrive no later than 3:00PM on Wednesday, June 18, 2025 and we will provide private airport transfers from Heathrow Airport (LHR) according to your flight time.
+That means that you'll probably depart North America on Tuesday, June 17, 2025.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.

 JET LAG